Saint Library

 Early Life

 Born c.
-320 in Macedonia into a wealthy noble family and raised in Alexandria; when her parents died, she renounced her inheritance, cut her hair, and withdrew to a cell outside the city.
+320 in Macedonia into a wealthy noble family and raised in Alexandria; when her parents died, she renounced her inheritance, cut her hair, and withdrew to a cell outside the city with her blind sister.

 Turning Point